Legit-Labs/legitify/README.md

 3. `member`       - organization members policies (e.g., "Stale Admin Found")
 4. `repository`   - repository level policies (e.g., "Code Review By At Least Two Reviewers Is Not Enforced")

 By default, legitify will analyze all namespaces.
-You can limit only to selected ones with the `--namespace` flag, and then a comma seperated list of the selected namespaces.
+You can limit only to selected ones with the `--namespace` flag, and then a comma separated list of the selected namespaces.

 ## Output Options
 By default, legitify will output the results in a human-readable format.